w3c-fedid/FedCM/explorations/HOWTO-chrome.md

     "continue_on": "https://idp.example/finish_login?account_id=123"
   }
   ```
-* When the login flow finishes, call `IdentityProvider.resolve` to close the
+* When the authorization flow finishes, call `IdentityProvider.resolve` to close the
   popup and provide the token that will be passed to the RP:
   ```js
     IdentityProvider.resolve("this is the token");